vdthakur/Decision-Trees-LASSO-and-Boosting-for-Regression/README.md

 1. Decision trees for interpretable classification using the **Acute Inflammations** dataset.
 2. Advanced regression techniques like Ridge Regression, LASSO, Principal Component Regression (PCR), and Boosting for the **Communities and Crime** dataset.

+This project was done as part of an assignment for my graduate Machine Learning course.

 ---

 ## Data